mbrussell/stats4nr/README.md

 ## Installation

 Installing the package provides access to these data sets.
-You can install the development version from GitHub using the **devtools** package
+You can install the development version from GitHub using the **devtools** package:

 ```R
 # install.packages("devtools")